supabase/supavisor/README.md

   - Health checks
   - Push button read-replica configuration
 - Config as code
-  - Not noly for the supavisor cluster but tenant databases and tenant database clusters as well
+  - Not only for the supavisor cluster but tenant databases and tenant database clusters as well
   - Pulumi / terraform support

 ## Benchmarks